hpides/alsatian/experiments/side_experiments/bert_sentiment/readme.md

 ## General
-- we want to investigate how much time we spend on loading the model to GPU vs actually performing inferecne
+- we want to investigate how much time we spend on loading the model to GPU vs actually performing inference
 - data: https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz